Spycsh/hesse/README.md

 docker-compose exec kafka kafka-console-consumer --bootstrap-server kafka:9092 --topic query-results --partition 0 --from-beginning --property print.key=true --property key.separator=" ** "
 ```

-Notice that you have to set reasonable delay starting time for the query producer image using the config script based on how large your dataset is
+Notice that you should set reasonable delay starting time for the query producer image using the config script based on how large your dataset is
 because you may want to see correct results after your graph is fully established.

-Another way is to decoupled the whole `docker-compose up` into three stages: 1) edge producing, 2) edge storage 3) query producing and processing
+Another way is to decouple the whole `docker-compose up` into three stages: 1) edge producing, 2) edge storage 3) query producing and processing
 by using the following commands:

 ```shell